TecXCTO/custom-mujoco-workspace/README.md

 we will now implement Domain Randomization (dynamically varying textures, ambient lighting, link masses, and surface friction values on every reset) and add a static sorting bin structure to the environment.

-## Part 1: Update Your Custom GitHub RepositoryRun these commands in your workspace terminal to ensure your repository tracking history is updated.
+## Part 1: Update Your Custom GitHub Repository
+Run these commands in your workspace terminal to ensure your repository tracking history is updated.
 ```

 # Check the status of your current branch modifications